Focusrite-Scarlett-on-Linux/sound-usb-kernel-module/README.md

 depmod -a
 ```

+`depmod -v -a` (with `-v`) gives rather verbose messages about kernel modules.
+You should find those new ones being
+processed.

+After reboot, if you run `dmesg`,
-You should see `Focusrite Scarlett Gen 2/3 Mixer Driver enabled [sadko4u mod] ...` for one,
+you should see `Focusrite Scarlett Gen 2/3 Mixer Driver enabled [sadko4u mod] ...` for one,
 and `Focusrite Scarlett Gen 2/3 Mixer Driver enabled v5.12.9s1 ...`
 for the other.